 - Emphasis on college was just as pointed as it was in The Nineties, until a massive recession hit in 2008 and many people found it much more difficult to pay for college.
 Although at this point, most people are saying that in the next generation, everybody on every level of the job market is going to have a college degree (the phrase "a Bachelor's Degree is the new high school diploma" became popular in the US).
 College is still a necessity; unfortunately, due to the rising costs, it basically means that students are having to resort to student loans to pay for it.
 This has had the unfortunate side effect of college no longer being "a fun learning experience where you try new things and meet new people," and turning it into a calculated career move, where students scramble to find a synergy between good grades, extracurricular activities, and work experience to give them the best possible chance to find a job in an already shaky job market before they get slammed with massive debt.

 - This is when the much-ballyhooed gap in scholastic achievement between boys and girls began to really make itself known.
 In brief, girls not only erased the lag that they had previously had in education, but they surged ahead of the boys in the process, with much higher rates of grade school achievement and college enrollment.
+To make matters worse, the high numbers boys have achieved, aside from being overtaken by girls, started to collapse in a similar manner.
 Where the boys did have a lead, it was in such dubious places as dropout rates and delinquency.
 It eventually got to the point where many co-ed colleges started implementing affirmative action for male students to prevent their campuses from becoming more than 75% female — something that would've been inconceivable as late as 1990.
 This resulted in much hand-wringing from media pundits worried that "boys were being left behind" by the new, post-industrial knowledge economy, or (more hysterically) that "radical feminists" were sabotaging boys' education.

 - The Christian Right reached the apex of its political power in the US under the George W. Bush administration... but its cultural power underwent a rapid collapse during that same period.
 As mentioned above, the "Nipplegate" incident was arguably the turning point; while it fired up religious conservatives, their reaction was also a well of mockery for many.
 Between that, backlash against attempts to restrict the teaching of evolution and sex education in schools, and the evangelical Christianity that permeated the Bush administration (particularly from Attorney General John Ashcroft), secularists and non-religious people, a group that had been quietly growing since the early '90s, began to develop a serious cultural identity for the first time.